SashwatAnagolum/SparseyTestingSystem/README.md

 # The Testing System

 sparseypy makes getting started with the capabilities of Sparsey easy and accessible.

-For our example, we will perform HPO to investigate the effects of different model parameters on the rate of basis set size growth, a key aspect of Sparsey's lifelong learning capabilities.
+To illustrate this, we will walk through a simple experiment: performing hyperparameter optimization to determine the effect of changing one of the system's hyperparameters, receptive field size (which controls how large of a window onto the previous layer each MAC in the system receives as part of its input) on one of its core metrics, basis set size (a measure of the number of unique codes learned by the model over time).

+The exponential slowdown in basis set size growth over time is a key aspect of Sparsey's lifelong learning capabilities, so we hope to find values for receptive field size that will cause it to level off quickly over time.

+Performing this experiment with the system takes place over three phases.

+## 1. Design

-First, define your model and experiment parameters using the system's automatically validated YAML configuration files.
+First, **define your experiment parameters** using the system's automatically validated YAML configuration files.

+As part of this example experiment, we will select a variety of potential values for several model hyperparameters, including the critical receptive field size.

+Hyperparameters can be set to **single values**, selected from **lists of values**, or drawn from a wide variety of **statistical distributions**.
+The excerpt below (from the `hpo.yaml` configuration file) demonstrates this process.

 ```yaml
 hyperparameters: